RoulaNtinou/Movies_Rental_Store-SQL/README.md

 |  Investor     | Anthony     |  Stark         | Iron Investors         |
 |  Investor     | William     |  Wonka         | Chocolate Ventures     |

+> The company has a diverse board of advisors and investors from various industries, providing valuable insights and financial backing

 16. We're interested in how well you have covered the **most-awarded actors**.